 Once upon a time, many years ago, people would grow asparagus for its medicinal properties and it was considered a delicacy.
 Today, asparagus is commonly available and a great source of vitamins and minerals.
 It also makes a great, and easy, addition to your backyard garden.

 There are two common types of asparagus plants: green and purple (burgundy).
 Both types require the same care and maintenance and are commonly distributed as all-male plants as these are bigger and more suitable for eating.
 Green asparagus is found in grocery stores; both available fresh in the produce section and canned on the shelves.
 Purple asparagus is more tender and sweeter but rarely found in stores.

-Here at Stark Bro’s, our asparagus plants ship in packages of 10 bare-root crowns, dormant and ready to be planted when they arrive!
+Here at Stark Bro’s, our asparagus plants ship as bare-root crowns, dormant and ready to be planted when they arrive!
 If you are unable to plant when your asparagus plants arrive, we have some tips for ways you can delay planting here.